 Pixsy, much like Berify, saves the images you’ve searched so you can easily review your search results even after you exit the browser.
 They have options to ignore photos or results you’ve found if they are not what you’re looking for.
 You can also flag results that are important.

 No matter what image you search on TinEye, it will say it “searched over 23.5 billion images in 0.6 seconds.”
 This is an auto-reply for all of their image searches.
 One feature that is nice on TinEye is the “Compare Match” option.
 After you upload an image, you can go into a side-by-side view of the image you uploaded and the picture they found.
 This is helpful when sorting through similar matches.

-Unlike the other image search sites, Berify is able to track and monitor your images automatically without you having to manually search every day.
+Unlike the other image search sites, Berify can track and monitor your images automatically without you having to search every day manually.
 On Berify, you won’t have to sift through millions of irrelevant images and your data will be organized in an easy to digest format.

 Use the search bar above to run a reverse image search and find out now before someone gets away with stealing your work or identity.